Marilene252/Biomimicry_group6/README.md

-# Biomimicry_group6
+# Optisands Biomimicry

 This repository contains the full software stack developed for our biomimetic research robot designed for coastal and beach environments.
 The robot is intended to autonomously collect environmental data such as:

-Air temperature and humidity
+- Air temperature and humidity

-Sand grain distribution based on size
+- Sand grain distribution based on size

 The software integrates multiple sensors, motor control systems, a PlayStation controller interface and a computer-vision pipeline running on a Raspberry Pi 5.